Dr. Alex Cole

-His other interests include outdoor activities such as bicycling, canoeing, hiking and sailing.
-He is a third degree blackbelt in the American TawKwonDo Association, and now studies Shotokan Karate.
-Dr. Cole is also a member of Cedar Bog, Acres Land Trust–a protector of natural habitats in Michigan, Indiana and Ohio.
+His other interests include outdoor activities such as bicycling, canoeing, and sailing.
+He is a third-degree blackbelt in the American TaiKwonDo Association and now studies Shotokan Karate.
+Dr. Cole is also a member of Acres Land Trust–a protector of natural habitats in Michigan, Indiana, and Ohio and volunteers on the Urbana Dog Park member’s board.
 He has family ties to Cincinnati and Cleveland, as well as Indianapolis.

 Dr. Jessica Higgins

-Now that she’s graduated from The Ohio State University, she found herself torn between two passions, swine/poultry population medicine and caring for your beloved pets.
-So she’s doing both!
-She will be joining us on some Saturdays and is looking forward to developing relationships with new pets and their families.
-Throughout her education, she has been involved with small animal medicine for over 10 years and has a special interest in behavior modification techniques.
+When she graduated from The Ohio State University, she found herself torn between two passions: swine/poultry population medicine and caring for your beloved pets, so she is doing both!
+Dr. Higgins works with us on some Saturdays and loves developing relationships with your pets and families.
+Since 2005, she has been involved with small animal medicine and has special interests in behavior modification techniques and controlling pet allergies.

-During her free time, she enjoys spending time with her husband and hanging out with her church family.
-Dr. Higgins met her husband through 4-H over a decade ago and the two of them now judge 4-H projects at the Ohio State Fair as a way to give back to the program.
-They also enjoy relaxing at home with their three “fur babies,” Kiki (Bichon Frise), Scarlet (Lab/Boxer mix), and Henry (domestic shorthair cat).
+During her free time, Dr. Higgins enjoys spending time with her husband and two girls.
+She met her husband through 4-H when they were young and the two of them now judge 4-H projects at the Ohio State Fair together as a way to give back to the program.
+They also enjoy relaxing at home with their three “fur babies,” Scarlet (Lab/Boxer mix), Moses (Devon Rex cat) and Henry (domestic shorthair cat).